Skip to main content

 • “A lot of the time, there isn't troubleshooting involved, or it's very niche to the user.”

-• “Awful, I loved The Witcher 3 and loved playing Gwent, this is really poorly executed, it's buggy as hell (you have to disable generic controller support just to be able to use your mouse), the game doesn't explain anything at all, it's a complete mess and forces you to play against human opponents rather than AI or just going at your own pace, it's really poor, I wanted to love it as I love original Gwent and was looking forward to playing it, but it's just a confusing buggy mess that forces you to play online to unlock anything.”
+• “Awful, I loved The Witcher 3 and loved playing Gwent, this is really poorly executed, it's buggy as hell (you have to disable generic controller support just to be able to use your mouse), the game doesn't explain anything at all, it's a complete mess and forces you to play against human opponents rather than AI or just going at your own pace.
+I wanted to love it as I love original Gwent and was looking forward to playing it, but it's just a confusing, buggy mess that forces you to play online to unlock anything.”

 • replayability

-Overall, the game boasts high replayability due to its variety of factions, strategic depth, and a rewarding system that encourages experimentation and grinding.
+The game boasts high replayability due to its variety of factions, strategic depth, and a rewarding system that encourages experimentation and grinding.
 Players appreciate the constant updates and balance improvements, which keep the experience fresh and engaging.
-However, some users noted issues with the tutorial that could hinder initial enjoyment.
+However, some users noted issues with the tutorial that detracted from the overall replay value.

 • “Experimenting with different faction combinations and strategies adds a sense of discovery and endless replayability.”